N-kioko/-Price_Prediction_and_Discount-Analysis_Project/README.md

 ## Model of Choice
 ****

-Random Forest has the smallest MAE (51.85), followed very closely by XGBoost and Gradient Boosting (both 51.88).
+MAE: Random Forest (51.85) outperforms XGBoost and Gradient Boosting (both 51.88), with a marginal difference.
-The difference is very slight across models but Random Forest edges out slightly with marginally lower error on average.

-Mean Squared Error (MSE):
-Random Forest again has the lowest MSE (24,035.17), with Gradient Boosting and XGBoost both slightly higher at around 24,065.98.
+MSE: Random Forest has the lowest MSE (24,035.17), slightly better than Gradient Boosting and XGBoost, which are around 24,065.98.
-Lower MSE in Random Forest suggests it has slightly fewer large errors on the test data, though the differences are minimal.

-R-squared:
-All three models achieved virtually identical R-squared scores of 0.99889, indicating that each model explains roughly 99.89% of the variance in the test data.
-This very high R-squared demonstrates that all three models effectively capture the data’s trends.
+R-squared: All three models achieved an almost identical R-squared of 0.99889, explaining 99.89% of the variance in the test data.

-Conclusion
+##### Conclusion

-While all three models perform similarly and have almost identical test metrics, Random Forest has a slight edge due to its lowest MAE and MSE.
-If computational efficiency is a factor, Random Forest might be preferred as it generally trains faster than boosting models.
-However, XGBoost and Gradient Boosting could still be considered if stability and ensemble robustness are priorities.
+All three models are comparable in performance, but Random Forest edges out slightly due to lower MAE and MSE.
+For computational efficiency, Random Forest is preferable, as it typically trains faster than the boosting models.
+However, XGBoost and Gradient Boosting remain good options if stability and ensemble robustness are prioritized.

 ***
 ### Conclusions & Recommendations